josedlpozo/Kompile-Gradle-Plugin/README.md

  - User name: ```git config --get user.name```
  - User email: ```git config --get user.email```

- If these commands print an output in your command line, you're right to use Kompile Gradle Plugin :smiley:, other way please open an issue.
+ If these commands print an output in your command line, you're ready to use Kompile Gradle Plugin :smiley:, other way please open an issue.

  ## Installation
  Apply the plugin in your ``build.gradle``: